-Ratified by the Governing Body To be reviewed (annually)
+Ratified by the Governing Body To be reviewed (annually) - next review April 2019

-The Lincolnshire Teaching and Learning Centre is committed to safeguarding and promoting the welfare of all its pupils.
+Springwell Lincolnshire is committed to safeguarding and promoting the welfare of all its pupils.
 We believe all staff and visitors have an important and unique role to play in child protection.